frostice482/balatro-imm/doc/config.md

 ### `disableFlavor`

-Disables flavor text.
+If present, disables flavor text.

 ### `disableSafetyWarning`

-Disables safety warning.
+If present, disables safety warning.

 ### `noUpdateUnreleasedMods`

-If a mod does not have any release, don't update it from latest commit.
+If present, if a mod does not have any release, don't update it from latest commit.

 ### `noAutoDownloadUnreleasedMods`

-If a mod does not have any release, don't automatically download it as a dependency from latest commit.
+If present, if a mod does not have any release, don't automatically download it as a dependency from latest commit.

 ### `httpsThreads`